a11smiles/WellArchitected-OpenHack/challenges/ch9/README.md

 * Make sure you read the included references.
 They can help tremendously with determining a solid strategy.
 * Ensure you store the right amount of data.
 Too little data provides very little insight for bug remediation; too much data can slow down application performance and increase costs.
 Find the right mix.
 * Make sure you are not storing any type of PII.
 Your strategy, however, will need to include a way to correlate captured issues with the user(s) who experienced them.
-* Determine how you will ensure that the same bug isn’t encountered in a future regression.
+* Determine how you will ensure that the same bug isn't encountered in a future regression.

 ## References